 9. Agutayan Island, Jasaan, Misamis Oriental

-Agutayan Island may not have a rich vegetation but the diverse marine life makes up for it.
+Agutayan Island may not have rich vegetation but is one of the few beaches in Mindanao with diverse marine life..
 A few metres from the shoreline of this naked island lies an underwater sanctuary that is perfect for snorkelling.

 10. Aliguay Island, Dapitan